Comparative Convergence Analysis of Nonlinear AMLI-cycle Multigrid: Preliminaries

 We make the following (classical) assumptions in order to carry out the convergence analysis.
-These assumptions will be used to show the uniform convergence of the nonlinear AMLI-cycle.
-The first assumption is the so-called approximation property of the projection $P_k$. \begin{assumption}[Approximation Property] where $\rho(A_k)$ is the spectral radius of $A_k$, and $c_1$ is a constant independent of $k$. \end{assumption} This assumption is commonly used in the MG literature, for example, Assumption A.7 in \cite{Bramble.J1993}, ``strong approximation property" assumption in \cite{Vassilevski.P2008}, and Assumption (A7.1) in \cite{Xu.J1989}.
-The above assumption holds (see, e.g., \cite{Xu.J1989, Vassilevski.P2008}) in the case of second order elliptic problems with full regularity.
+These assumptions will be used to show the uniform convergence of the nonlinear AMLI-cycle MG method.
+The first assumption is refereed as to the approximation property of the projection $P_k$. \begin{assumption}[Approximation Property] where $\rho(A_k)$ is the spectral radius of $A_k$, and $c_1$ is a constant independent of $k$. \end{assumption} This assumption is commonly used in the MG literature, e.g., Assumption A.7 in \cite{Bramble.J1993}, the ``strong approximation property" assumption in \cite{Vassilevski.P2008}, and Assumption A7.1 in \cite{Xu.J1989}.
+Our Assumption \ref{asmp:approx} holds (see, e.g., \cite{Xu.J1989, Vassilevski.P2008}) in the case of second-order elliptic problems with full regularity.

-A next common assumption is on the smoothers.
-In this paper, we always assume that the (nonsymmetric, in general) smoother~$R_k$,~is convergent in the~$\| \cdot \|_{A_k}$~norm.
+Another common assumption refers to the smoothers.
+In this paper, we always assume that the (generally nonsymmetric) smoother~$R_k$ is convergent in the~$\| \cdot \|_{A_k}$~norm.